Sinigang fried chicken wings are crispy, tangy, and full of that familiar sinigang flavor.

 Instructions

-- In a separate bowl, whisk together the flour, cornstarch, baking powder, and sinigang mix.
+- Mix flour, cornstarch, baking powder, and more sinigang mix.

 Notes

-- Sinigang mix: Use any brand of powdered sinigang mix.
+- Sinigang mix: Any powdered sinigang mix works.
 No mix?
-Try tamarind paste or calamansi juice with a bit of salt and sugar.
+Use tamarind paste or calamansi with a little salt and sugar.

 These turned out very good we all liked it.
 Thank you